YSL-1997/OS_IMS/coIOMMU_paper_notes.md

 #### Single Root I/O Virtualization
 Virtualize a single device to trick every VM into believing that it has exclusive access to its own device.

-Instead of creating multiple copies of the hardware of the host OS, it creates multiple copies of I/O devices.
-It could then allocate such copies of I/O devices to different VMs
+Instead of creating multiple copies of the hardware of the host OS, it creates multiple virtual copies of I/O devices.
+It could then allocate such copies of I/O devices to different VMs, and those VMs believe that they have exclusive access to its own device.